Eccentric Irish Wedding Traditions and wonderful wedding blessings

 May the sun shine warm upon your face; the rains fall soft upon your fields and until we meet again, may God hold you in the palm of His hand.

-A beautiful Irish wedding blessing and probably the most famous on this list.
-There is something very sincere about wishing that that the little things go right for a person in life; that even when you are not there, things will will go their way.
+It is a beautiful Irish wedding blessing and probably the most famous on this list.
+There is something heartfelt about wishing that the little things go right for a person in life; even when you are not there, things will go their way.

 May love and laughter light your days, and warm your heart and home.